-It is important to emphasize that both options would provide opportunities for Alaska communities to acquire natural gas from the pipeline from a minimum of five strategically located off-take connections.
+Both options would provide opportunities for Alaska communities to acquire natural gas from the pipeline from a minimum of five strategically located off-take connections.
 The Alberta option would also provide opportunities for local gas deliveries in Canada as well.